Chappaquiddick incident: Recovery of the body

 Kennedy said the statement was correct as Arena typed it, but did not sign it.

-As the Medical Examiner Dr. Robert Nevin had the day off, Associate Medical Examiner Dr. Donald Mills was called to the crash site to examine the body.
-He was satisfied that the cause of death was accidental drowning, but asked the District Attorney's office for direction on whether an autopsy was necessary, and was told it was not, as long as there were no signs of foul play and he was satisfied it was a drowning.
-He signed the death certificate to that effect and released the body for embalming, and directed that a blood sample be collected and sent to the State Police for analysis of alcohol content.
-The result was 0.09%, which Mills mistakenly thought represented only a "moderate" level, but, in fact, indicated in a person of Kopechne's weight, up to five drinks of liquor within an hour prior to death.

-Kopechne's body was released to her family, and the funeral was held on Tuesday, July 22, in Plymouth, Pennsylvania.
+As the local medical examiner, Robert Nevin, had the day off, Associate Medical Examiner Donald Mills was called to the crash site to examine Kopechne's body.
+He was satisfied that the cause of death was accidental drowning but asked the district attorney's office for direction on whether an autopsy was necessary, and was told it was not as long as there were no signs of foul play; Mills was satisfied it was a drowning.
+He signed Kopechne's death certificate to that effect, released the body for embalming, and directed that a blood sample be collected and sent to the Massachusetts State Police for analysis of alcohol content.
+The result was 0.09%, which Mills mistakenly thought represented only a "moderate" level, but, in fact, indicated, in a person of Kopechne's weight, up to five drinks of liquor within an hour before death.
+Kopechne's body was released to her family, and the funeral was held on Tuesday, July 22 in Plymouth, Pennsylvania.

-Medical Examiner Nevin strongly disagreed with Mills' decision to forgo an autopsy, believing that ruling out foul play would work to Kennedy's advantage by laying prurient public speculation to rest.
+Nevin strongly disagreed with Mills's decision to forgo an autopsy, believing that ruling out foul play would work to Kennedy's advantage by laying prurient public speculation to rest.

-After President Richard Nixon's security operative Jack Caulfield learned of the incident, he dispatched Anthony Ulasewicz to Dike Bridge in disguise as a newspaper reporter to collect information since he believed Kennedy would be his rival in the 1972 presidential election.
+After U.S. President Richard Nixon's security operative Jack Caulfield learned of the incident, he dispatched Anthony Ulasewicz to Dike Bridge in disguise as a newspaper reporter to collect information, since he believed Kennedy would be his rival in the 1972 presidential election.
 Although Ulasewicz was able to interview several witnesses before law enforcement authorities, he found no useful information.

 Disputed cause of death

-Farrar, who recovered Kopechne's body from the submerged car, believed that Kopechne died from suffocation, rather than from drowning or from the impact of the overturned vehicle, based upon the posture in which he found the body in the well of the back seat of the car, where an air pocket would have formed.
+Farrar, who recovered Kopechne's body from the submerged car, believed that she died from suffocation, rather than from drowning or from the impact of the overturned vehicle, based upon the posture in which he found the body in the well of the back seat of the car, where an air pocket would have formed.
 Rigor mortis was apparent, her hands were clasping the back seat, and her face was turned upward.
 Bob Molla, an inspector for the Massachusetts Registry of Motor Vehicles who investigated the crash at the time, said that parts of the roof and the trunk appeared to be dry.
 Farrar publicly asserted that Kopechne likely would have survived if a more timely rescue attempt had been conducted.

 Defense strategy

 Kennedy returned to his family's compound in Hyannis Port.
-Stephen Smith, Robert McNamara, Ted Sorensen, Richard N. Goodwin, Lem Billings, Milton Gwirtzman, David W. Burke, John Culver, Tunney, Gargan, Markham, and others arrived to advise him.
-Smith, the Kennedy family business manager and "master fixer", resigned himself to the fact that the political damage had been done, and Kennedy's chance of running for President at the next available window, 1972, was gone.
-The problem remained how to protect him from a charge of manslaughter.
+Stephen Smith, Robert McNamara, Ted Sorensen, Richard N. Goodwin, Lem Billings, Milton Gwirtzman, David W. Burke, John Culver, Tunney, Gargan, Markham and others arrived to advise him.
+Smith, the Kennedy family's business manager and "master fixer", decided the political damage was catastrophic and eliminated Kennedy's chance to run for president in 1972, recommending focusing efforts on protecting Kennedy from a charge of manslaughter.